50+ Interesting Ireland Travel & Tourism Statistics (2023)

 Made up of the Republic of Ireland, as well as Northern Ireland which is part of the UK.
 This island is the birthplace of many illustrious writers including Oscar Wilde.
 It is also known for the lavish landscape and stunning medieval castles.

 So, it should not be a surprise that millions of people visit Ireland each year.
-In fact, the island welcomed a record-breaking number of 11.3 overseas tourists in 2019.
+In fact, the island welcomed 17.3 million overseas arrivals to its air and sea ports in 2022.

 The tourism sector is becoming a more and more integral part of the Irish economy and lifestyle.
 5.6% of all employed people in Ireland actually work in the travel industry.